 A quantum computer is a device that uses fundamental laws of quantum physics, such as the superposition principle, to process information.
 Its building blocks are quantum bits (or qubits) and quantum gates.
-Equipped with this, a quantum computer can solve problems (e.g. factorization of large numbers, solution of certain equations, description of the evolution of a many-body quantum system) that no classical device (such as a supercomputer) will ever be able to address.
+Equipped with this, a quantum computer can solve problems (e.g. factorization of large numbers, solution of certain equations, description of the evolution of a many-body quantum system), which despite hard-work, no comparable classical algorithms have been found so far.

 The first prototypes of quantum processors have already been built, using trapped ions and superconducting devices.
 Other physical implementations, such as quantum dots in semiconductors, colour-centers in solids, or photons, are also being thoroughly investigated.